sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/index.md

 ## Support

 If in doubt about the process, please ask in [#delivery](https://sourcegraph.slack.com/archives/C02E4HE42BX).
-Delivery teammates shold consult our [on-call rotation](./processes#on-call-rotation) guide to handle inquiries.
+Delivery teammates shold consult our [on-call rotation](./processes.md#on-call-rotation) guide to handle inquiries.

 ### Requesting our support

 Feel free to direct simple questions to us in [#delivery](https://sourcegraph.slack.com/archives/C02E4HE42BX) in Slack.
+As a rule of thumb, anything that is not documented in our handbook or [docsite](https://docs.sourcegraph.com/) usually indicates it is not a simple question (e.g. feature requests) and should follow our [support request guidelines](./#support-request-guidelines) below.

 - This channel _is_ regularly checked and well-monitored
 - So please do **NOT** directly message or CC an engineer—this is to try and protect their focus